pmelchior/usrp-sciprog/bios/team2.md

 Jinsoo Lim grew up in Korea until he was 15, and then moved to USA for high school.
 He attended a public high school in Los Angeles.
 Now he is a senior in Princeton University, majoring in Astrophysics.
 Although he loves the department, he plans to go into tech industry after graduation, hopefully to be settled in San Francisco.
 His favorite pastime is dance and beer tasting.

 Danat Issa is a rising senior at Nazarbayev University in Astana, Kazakhstan.
+He has been studying physics since 7th grade, when he started taking part in different physics competitions throughout the world.
+After that, he got admitted to the Physics Department at Nazarbayev University, where he started working with Prof. Ernazar Abdikamalov on analysis of tubulence closure models in supernovae explosions.
+Danat enjoys working on projects which require both programming skills and physics.
+This summer, he is partic

 Lina Florez grew up Champaign, and goes to the University of Illinois at Urbana-Champaign.
 She is currently studying astronomy and physics, and she is a rising sophmore.
 At the U of I she's doing an astronomy internship with Professor Joaquin Vieira, working on the focal plane array for the South Pole Telescope.
 When she's not in the lab working, she is cooking, reading, or spending time with family.